remytuyeras/ilm/README.md

 Since $18 = 3 \cdot 6$, we can encode these words are sequence of $3$ syllables, which would be made out of $2^6 = 64$ possible letters.

 Since our alphabet is made of $2^6$, we can have a NN with 6 outputs that returns the binary decomposition of the letter.
-Since the NN gives the actual letter (and not the probability associated with the 64 letters), we can direct use the output as the next token in the sentence.s
+Since the NN gives the actual letter (and not the probability associated with the 64 letters), we can direct use the output as the next token in the sentence.

+graph TD
+    input[Input Layer]
+    hidden1[Hidden Layer 1]
+    hidden2[Hidden Layer 2]
+    output[Output Layer]

+    input --> hidden1
+    hidden1 --> hidden2
+    hidden2 --> output

 For instance $\texttt{the} = [0,1,4]$.
 Each of the syllables could have a hidden intuitionistic meaning based on the language itself.